 Records management has been the focus of increasing attention in recent years.
-With “innovation” being the buzzword (often accompanied by “e-government” or “open-government”), mobile and web access not only involves a bunch of information on governmental bodies but something interactive, saving citizens time and worry.
+With “innovation” being the buzzword (often accompanied by “e-government” or “open-government”), mobile and web access involves not only a bunch of information on governmental bodies but also something interactive, saving citizens time and worry.
 In addition, it is the point of application for proper records-management practices: If records-management policies and practices are not updated for the digital age, the surge in information could overwhelm state systems, leading to higher costs, lost records, longer cycle times, and double counting.

 In November of 2011, the White House issued a memorandum directing agencies to reduce spending and focus on mission-critical functions.
 It announced: